History of the Jews in Ukraine: Independent Ukraine

+Emigration

 In 1989, a Soviet census counted 487,000 Jews living in Ukraine.
 Although discrimination by the state all but halted after Ukrainian independence in 1991, Jews were still discriminated against during the 1990s.
 For instance, Jews were not allowed to attend some educational institutions.
 Antisemitism has since declined.

 The overwhelming majority of the Jews who remained in Ukraine in 1989 then moved to other countries in the 1990s during and after the collapse of Communism.
-By 1999 there were various Ukrainian Jewish organizations that disputed each other's legitimacy.

 Some 266,300 Ukrainian Jews emigrated to Israel in the 1990s.
 The 2001 Ukrainian Census counted 106,600 Jews living in Ukraine (the number of Jews also dropped due to a negative birthrate).
 According to the Public Diplomacy and Diaspora Affairs Minister of Israel, early 2012 there were 250,000 Jews in Ukraine, half of them living in Kyiv.
 According to the European Jewish Congress, as of 2014, 360,000–400,000 Jews remained.

+Jewish life and organizations in independent Ukraine

+By 1999 there were various Ukrainian Jewish organizations that disputed each other's legitimacy.

 In November 2007, an estimated 700 Torah scrolls confiscated from Jewish communities during the Soviet era were returned to Jewish communes by state authorities.

 The Ukrainian Jewish Committee was established in 2008 in Kyiv to concentrate the efforts of Jewish leaders in Ukraine on resolving the community's strategic problems and addressing socially significant issues.
 The Committee declared its intention to become one of the world's most influential organizations protecting the rights of Jews and "the most important and powerful structure protecting human rights in Ukraine".

+Rise of far-right sympathies and Jewish reaction

 In the 2012 Ukrainian parliamentary elections, All-Ukrainian Union "Svoboda" won its first seats in the Ukrainian Parliament, garnering 10.44% of the popular vote and the fourth most seats among national political parties; This led to concern among Jewish organizations that accused "Svoboda" of Nazi sympathies and antisemitism.
 In May 2013, the World Jewish Congress listed the party as neo-Nazi.
 "Svoboda" has denied the charges.

-Antisemitic graffiti and violence against Jews are still a problem.
+Antisemitic graffiti and violence against Jews were still a problem in 2010.